NNN Home

 In person (USD)

-Discounted - $50 for K-12 teachers; Community & 2-year Colleges; CEGEP; Students; Postdocs; Sessionals; Retired; Unemployed
+Discounted, in person - $80 for K-12 teachers; Community & 2-year Colleges; CEGEP; Students; Postdocs; Sessionals; Retired; Unemployed (includes dinner on Friday and lunch on Saturday)

 Online (USD)